Bishop whose sermon lit up royal wedding to lead White House protest

 Curry will be joined by leaders from Christian churches who say they are concerned about the "moral and political crises at the highest levels of political leadership."
 Those crises, Curry and the other Christian leaders say, put "the soul of the nation and the integrity of Christian faith at stake."

-Organizers say they expect 1,000 people to turn out for a church service before the protest and for the protest itself, to be held on Thursday evening in Lafayette Park across the street from the White House.
+Organizers say they expect 1,000 people to turn out for a church service before the protest and for the protest itself, to be held on Thursday evening in Lafayette Square, a park across the street from the White House.

 "This weekend I spoke about the way of love.
 As elders, we view bringing the Reclaiming Jesus declaration to the public square as a tangible example of how to live out that way of love," Curry said, referring to a statement, called "Reclaiming Jesus," endorsed by progressive Christian leaders who lament the rise of political partisanship and the marginalization of vulnerable communities.